 Get-CimInstance -ClassName Win32_MappedLogicalDisk –ComputerName RemoteComputer | Select SystemName, DeviceID, ProviderName

-In the above command, it gets mapped network drive on the remote computer specified by the ComputerName
+In the above command, the Get-CimInstance command uses the Win32_MappedLogicalDisk class and gets a mapped network drive on the remote computer specified by the ComputerName parameter.

 Cool Tip: Get Printer IP address, port, and model information using PowerShell!